snowflakedb/gosnowflake/README.md

 |BOOLEAN|BOOLEAN|

 ### Binding time.Time for DATE, TIME, TIMESTAMP_NTZ, TIMESTAMP_LTZ
-_This behavior is subject to change by the production._

 Go's [database/sql](https://golang.org/pkg/database/sql/) limits Go's data types to the following for binding and fetching.
 ```